 Diverse community of multinational and industry leaders challenges companies to do more to address integrity worldwide

-New York, NY– June 8, 2017– The Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices, announced its official release of video recordings highlighting the 2017 Global Ethics Summit® held in New York earlier this year.
+New York, NY– June 8, 2017– Ethisphere, a global leader in defining and advancing the standards of ethical business practices, announced its official release of video recordings highlighting the 2017 Global Ethics Summit® held in New York earlier this year.
 The Global Ethics Summit is an annual gathering of hundreds of compliance, communications and legal professionals sponsored by Ethisphere.
 It is held in New York City and is widely considered the premier event for ethics-minded professionals looking to improve upon best practices in the development of positive, ethical business cultures.

 “The belief that you’ve arrived when it comes to ethics and compliance is one of the most dangerous beliefs of all—leading directly to complacency, which leads to the erosion of a culture of integrity into mistakes becoming calamities,” said Ellen R. Marram, Lead Independent Director, Eli Lilly and Company, and Member, Board of Directors, Ford Motor Company during a keynote session at the Summit.
 “It’s vital that companies sustain their ethical journeys and continue to improve their cultures of integrity, through benchmarking, learning from each other and sharing best practices.”